Always wondered what a Photoshop drop shadow is, or how to add a drop shadow in Photoshop?

 The traditional use for a drop shadow is to simulate 3D depth in a 2D image.
 This is done by creating an offset shadow behind an object to indicate that the object is hovering above the background in 3D space.

-Below you will see an example of how a drop shadow can indicate how big the light source is and where it is coming from, as well as how far away an object is from the background.
-By changing only the settings of the shadow, you can dramatically change the look of an image.
+Below you will see an example of how a drop shadow is made in Photoshop.
+The shadow can indicate how big the light source is and where it is coming from, as well as how far away an object is from the background.
+By changing only the settings of the Photoshop shadow effect, you can dramatically change the look of an image.

 The Layer Styles Drop Shadow Dialog Box

-The Blend Mode allows you to set the blending mode for your shadow.
+The Blend Mode allows you to set the blending mode for your drop shadow text effect.
 Typically you will want this to be Multiply or Linear Burn, so that your shadow darkens the layer that is behind it.

 If you are unfamiliar with how all the different Blending Modes work, I highly recommend checking out the Blending Is Fun Basix tutorial.

 In the following example, you can see that the color of the shadow on the left is black, while the color of the shadow on the right is a dark maroon color.
 This creates the result you see below.
-One simple change can make a totally different looking style.
+One simple change can make a totally different-looking drop shadow Photoshop style.

-The Opacity slider allows you to specify how transparent your shadow will be.
-A setting of 0% is completely see through while 100% is completely opaque.
+The Opacity slider allows you to specify how transparent your Photoshop shadow effect will be.
+A setting of 0% is completely seethrough, while 100% is completely opaque.

-In the following example, you can see that simply by changing the opacity from 25% to 60%, the shadow becomes much more prominent.
+In the following example, you can see that simply by changing the opacity from 25% to 60%, the drop shadow in Photoshop becomes much more prominent.

 In the following example, changing the angle of the light source changes the way in which the shadow falls, and since "Use Global Light" is checked, it also changed the light angle for the Bevel and Emboss effect as well.

 The Distance slider changes the apparent distance between the subject and the background.
-The effect is achieved by altering the distance between the subject and the drop shadow itself.
+The drop shadow Photoshop effect is achieved by altering the distance between the subject and the drop shadow itself.

 In the following example, increasing the distance gives the effect that the text on the left is hovering just above the background while the text on the right is farther away.

-The Spread slider changes the falloff of the shadow in a linear fashion, or in other words, how gradually it fades out at the edges.
+The Spread slider changes the falloff of the drop shadow text in Photoshop in a linear fashion, or in other words, how gradually it fades out at the edges.

-For a typical drop shadow, you will normally want to leave this at 0%, but for harder shadows you should increase it, and for shadows with hard edges or even extra strokes you can set it all the way to 100%.
+For a typical drop shadow text effect in Photoshop, you will normally want to leave this at 0%, but for harder shadows you should increase it, and for shadows with hard edges or even extra strokes you can set it all the way to 100%.

 In the following example, increasing the spread percentage changes the falloff of the shadow so that it stays darker longer as it fades out at the edge.

-The Size slider changes the apparent size of the shadow.
+The Size slider changes the apparent size of the drop shadow in Photoshop.
 When it is set to 0, the shadow is exactly the same size as the shape of the object.
 As you increase the size, the shadow grows in 1 pixel increments.

 In the following example, increasing the size of the shadow gives us flexibility over controlling not only the overall size of the shadow, but the softness of it as well.

-The Contour shapes allow you to change the falloff of the shadow in a non linear fashion.
+The Contour shapes allow you to change the falloff of the Photoshop shadow effect in a non-linear fashion.
 By choosing different curve profiles, you can get the shadow to fade out in different ways.

 The only time this is really useful is when you are trying to achieve special glow or abstract effects.

-In the following example, changing the Contour shape to an inverted "U" results in an odd looking "halo" shadow effect.
+In the following example, changing the Contour shape to an inverted "U" results in an odd-looking "halo" Photoshop shadow effect.

 The Noise slider is a useful tool to give your shadow a gritty feel.
 If you are creating a style that is going to resemble dirt or concrete, adding some noise can help the overall effect.
 For a totally smooth shadow, leave it at 0%.